 Stories are just stories, not hard evidence.Stories are just stories, not hard evidence.
 The world needs to work on scientific evidence, not anecdotes.
 Click To Tweet

 When did stories become reliable evidence?
 Stories are stories.
-They are told, retold, paraphrased, misinterpreted, embellished, misrepresented for a lot of reasons.
+They are told, retold, paraphrased, misinterpreted, embellished, and misrepresented for a lot of reasons.
 Yet, people add a lot of

 Furthermore, stories are accounted as per the biases and perspectives of the beholder.
 That alone makes it an unreliable depiction of the truth.
 So why do people believe stories more than hard evidence? (scope for discussion????).
 But that’s not the aim here.